menu

 Eunice is a very small city located in the state of New Mexico.
 With a population of 2,944 people and just one neighborhood, Eunice is the 55th largest community in New Mexico.

-Eunice is a blue-collar town, with 35.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Eunice, you'll notice that it is more blue-collar than most other communities in America.
+35.41% of Eunice’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eunice is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Eunice who work in sales jobs (16.19%), management occupations (11.38%), and office and administrative support (6.58%).

 As is often the case in a small city, Eunice doesn't have a public transportation system that people use for their commute.